SCOMBA Combat Management System

 This is a program conceived and developed with a vision of the future, so that the system can be used with minimal changes in any platform of the Spanish Navy.
-The implications are very significant from the operative and logistic point of view, since it supposes the unification between the SCOMBA platforms of the concept of operations, the life cycle engineering, the maintenance and the own operation of the system, to the point that a Operator or maintainer can go from LHD to BAM without additional training.
+The implications are very significant from the operational and logistics point of view, since it supposes the unification between the SCOMBA platforms of the concept of operations, life cycle engineering, maintenance and operation of the system, to the point that an operator or maintainer can transfer between the LHD, CSS and OPV BAM without additional training.

 SCOMBA provides ship crews and their commanders with the typical capabilities of a Naval CMS, such as:

 - Status monitoring.
 SCOMBA presents to operators a comprehensive vision of the operational status of all elements of the combat system.

 - Tactical Information Management.
 SCOMBA integrates various sources of information, both from the ship and from other units.
 Among the supported sensors are radars for aerial exploration and surveillance, surface and surface surveillance radars, tracking radars, approach radars, interrogators, transponders AIS (civil ships) and ADS-B (commercial aircraft), UAVs, navigation radars, ship navigation sensors, electro-optical monitoring and tracking systems, organic helicopters, electronic warfare equipment and sonar systems.

 - Presentation of the tactical situation and HMI.
 SCOMBA allows the presentation of tactical information to operators on different surfaces, from 2 and 3 monitor consoles to giant “Video Wall” screens.